|Uploaded by:||J Scott|

 If not, do you have a similar spreadsheet for multifamily properties?
 Or what would I need to alter to account for multifamily homes?

-Chris P., about 1 year ago
+Chris P., over 1 year ago

 Yeah multi family would be nice to have!
 And thanks for the SFH sheet too.